Difference-in-differences with stochastic policy shifts of a continuous treatment: Economic effects of hydraulic fracturing activity

 \section{Economic effects of hydraulic fracturing activity}

 Hydraulic fracturing (``fracking") is an unconventional drilling technique used to increase the permeability of shale, allowing for extraction of oil and natural gas.
 Fracking involves drilling into shale formations (``plays") and pumping pressurized fracking fluid, a mixture of water and proprietary substances, to create cracks in the rock and stimulate the well.
-In the United States, the development of fracking has had a substantial political and economic effect by increasing domestic energy production.
+In the United States, the development of fracking has had substantial political and economic effects by increasing domestic energy production.
 However, fracking is controversial due to potential negative effects such as increased seismic activity, air and water pollution, and health risks \citep{black_economic_2021}.

-\citet{bartik_local_2019} studied the local economic and welfare consequences of fracking using difference-in-differences to identify and estimate deterministic causal effects.
-They considered a number of outcomes, including employment, income, and housing prices, and estimated county-level effects due to potential fracking activity. \citet{bartik_local_2019} purchased a ``prospectivity" index from Rystad Energy, an oil and gas consulting firm, which measures the potential productivity of different shale plays.
-The continuous prospectivity score was dichotomized with the top quartile of counties serving as the treated group and all other counties with fracking activity as the comparison group. \citet{callaway_event_2024} performed a re-analysis of (deterministic) employment effects but treated the prospectivity score as continuous.
+\citet{bartik_local_2019} studied the local economic and welfare consequences of fracking in the United States from 1990 to 2012 using difference-in-differences to estimate deterministic causal effects.
+A number of outcomes, including employment, income, and housing prices, were considered, and county-level effects due to potential fracking activity were estimated. \citet{bartik_local_2019} purchased a ``prospectivity" index from Rystad Energy, an oil and gas consulting firm, which measures the potential productivity of different shale plays. \citet{bartik_local_2019} mapped these prospectivity scores to the county-level by taking the maximum score within each county.
+The continuous prospectivity score was then dichotomized with the top quartile of counties serving as the treated group and all other counties with fracking activity as the comparison group. \citet{callaway_event_2024} performed a re-analysis of (deterministic) employment effects but treated the prospectivity score as continuous.

-In this paper, the outcomes were annual total employment and income, both on the log scale.
-The treatment was the continuous prospectivity score (where zero was considered as untreated), the covariates included indicators for shale play, and data were at the county level; see \citet{bartik_local_2019} for further details on the data.
-The pre-treatment period $t=0$ was set to 2007 and prospectivity scores in 2008 were considered.
-Conditional parallel trends were assumed, with county-level demographic covariates including measures of total population (log), race, sex, and age.
-There were 311 counties that overlapped with a shale play, where 156 were untreated in 2007.
-Figure \ref{fig:frack-treat} displays a histogram of the treatment distribution where the prospectivity score is divided by its maximum value.